ovh/docs/pages/platform/public-cloud/vrack-public-cloud/guide.en-us.md

 > [!primary]
 > Your OVHcloud instance will have a new network interface in addition to the public interface (Ext-net).
 ><br>You can see in the instance summary the private IP address automatically assigned to your interface.
-><br>It is your responsibility to use it by configuring your interface through DHCP or by using your own IP through a static IP configuration.
+><br>It is your responsibility to correctly configure the interface through DHCP or by using the proper IP addresses through a static IP configuration.
 >

 ###### Deleting a Private Interface